 Since the goal of the stockholders is to maximize their wealth and benefits that may result from stock price increments, the alignment between the interests of ownership and management is related to financial preferences and action alignments (Nyberg et al., 2010).
 Therefore, the management compensation should be well planned in order to motivate the management to safeguard the interests of the owners.
 (Kim and Gu, 2005).
-One of the agency costs is the extra costs of debt that is needed to confine management behavior.
-According to the agency theory, managements tend to reduce these costs thorough announcing them in the financial statement (Abdullah and Ismail, 2008).
-Management better to be rewarded based on certain performance indexes such as profitability and increment of stock prices.
+One of the agency's costs is the extra costs of debt that is needed to confine management behavior.

+According to the agency theory, managements tend to reduce these costs by announcing them in the financial statement (Abdullah and Ismail, 2008).
+Management is better rewarded based on certain performance indices such as profitability and increase in stock prices.
 (Kim and Gu, 2005).
-Finally, the research introduced an empirical study on selected companies listed in the U.S. Exchange.
-Since the research data was collected from the U.S. Exchange, the market timing in the developed market was not considered in this research.
-Therefore, more empirical research may extend the findings by analyzing them across developed markets as well as variant stock markets.
+The findings suggest that financing decisions are influenced by a combination of internal factors (such as liquidity and profitability) and external constraints (such as debt accessibility), rather than purely theoretical predictions.
+For financing practices, the findings highlight the importance of context-specific capital structure strategies.
+Decision makers and financial managers should consider company-specific determinants, such as liquidity and asset utilization, when designing financing policies, rather than relying solely on theoretical frameworks.
+In terms of policy, the findings suggest that regulators should continue to promote transparency and accountability in corporate financial reporting to minimize information asymmetrical and agency problems.